p6spy/p6spy/src/site/markdown/2.0/install.md

 ## <a name="glassfish">Glassfish</a>

-The following section contains specific information on installing P6Spy on [Glassfish 3.1.x and 4.0.x](#glassfish3122_40).
+The following section contains specific information on installing P6Spy on [Glassfish 3.1.x and 4.0.x](#glassfish3122_40) (works with p6spy version 2.1.0 or higher).

 Please note **XA Datasource proxying IS supported** for these.